Table of contents

 What can be more satisfying than the perfect cup of joe?
 Getting rewards for drinking that cup of joe!
 Customer loyalty programs, also known as rewards programs, are a great way for small businesses, such as coffee shops, to incentivize their customers to keep coming back and grow revenue.
-Rewards programs for small businesses can offer rewards or perks to those who shop with them, typically in the form of points that can be redeemed for discounts or free items.
+Loyalty programs for small businesses can offer rewards or perks to those who shop with them, typically in the form of points that can be redeemed for discounts or free items.

-Programs like these can help increase retention and revenue, bring more business through your doors, optimize customer lifetime value, and set your coffee shop apart from its competitors.
+Programs like these can help increase retention and revenue, bring more business through your doors, optimize customer lifetime value, and set your coffee shop apart from competitors.
 As a matter of fact, 79% of consumers agree that loyalty and rewards programs make them more likely to continue doing business with a brand.
 If you’re not yet using one for your coffee shop, we’re here to “pour over” the reasons why you should be implementing a customer rewards program and tips for how to start.

 How loyalty programs drive retention and customer lifetime value